fluffbutt1/exercise-html5-form/README.md

 4. You also have to make sure to prevent and validate the form in all ways that HTML5 allows you (required inputs, formats, etc.).
 5. Use the `<input type="date">`, don't try to code your own date picker calendar.
 6. If you are *not* using Bootstrap: build a layout strategy by drawing all the `<div>` boxes you can identify, focus particularly on the divs that are laid out horizontally in the same line because those will require using `display: flex`.
-7. If you are using Bootstrap: In order to practice all the classes that Bootstrap gives you to style your forms, you need almost no CSS of your own.
+7. If you are using Bootstrap: In order to practice all the classes that Bootstrap gives you to style your forms, you practically need no CSS of your own.

 ## 📒 Resources